SouheilMaatoug/Git-Tutorial/README.md

 # Git Tutorial
 Version control comes as an essential brick for software development.
-It is the tool that manages changes and developments and allows collaboration on the IT project by implementing the concepts of agile methods in DevOps.
+It is the tool that manages changes and developments and that allows collaboration on the IT project by implementing the concepts of agile methods in DevOps.
 The most known Version Control System is **Git**.

 In this tutorial, we will explore what Git is and how it works.
 We will also